hayleyygregg/AAD118/README.md

 ![Old Design vs New](http://www.retinart.net/media/images/jan-tschicholds-inspiring-penguins/jan-journey-09A.jpg)

-The layout of Hische's Drop Cap Series influenced the layout of my book covers, as the type is small in size which lets the large drop cap be the centre of attention:
+The layout of Hische's Drop Cap Series influenced the layout of my book covers, as the type is small in size which lets the large drop cap be the center of attention:

 ![Daily Drop Cap Series by Jessica Hische](http://41.media.tumblr.com/0ec1efc0ab4090450a53204156ff0545/tumblr_n71uixilIE1tw2kf8o8_1280.jpg)